caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

     ***

 Somehow, i ended up daydreaming again.
-The cabin is still as red and empty as it was.
+The cabin was still as red and empty as it was before.
 I tuned the engine noise back in.
 Of course, it sounded alien.
 But otherwise it sounded as if everything was normal.
 I turned to the windows and opened luxury velvet shades.
 The world outside turned out to be unnaturally white.

 — How nice!
 We can pretend we're left all alone in the world, can't we, Izzy?
 Or would you prefer to entertain the idea that we were alone always?